era-platform/cene-for-racket/notes/20190731-lexical-units.md

 (TODO: Design something that can include other files as though they're directly part of the current lexical unit, including seeing the same macros this one does, and treating their exports as being part of the current lexical unit's exports.
 This doesn't have to play nicely with the idea of compiling files to modules, and the file will have to be expanded each time it's imported.
 This will tend to come in handy for programs which use some sort of global-looking framework which has various possible implementations.)

-(TODO: Design something that can start a lexical unit inside this one which can see all the things visible in this one, but which doesn't interfere with this one's definitions and exports.
-The outer lexical unit only sees things it imports from the inner lexical unit.
-A user can use one these blocks to include a file that has exports but whose exports they don't want to export themselves.)

 (TODO: Design things that can specify a struct tag's export conditions (i.e. whether to obscure its main tag name, who can author it, and who can use it).)

 (TODO: Design something that can locally override the default export conditions of a struct that has no explicit export conditions.)